anshulLuhsna/tic-tac-toe/README.md

 ## Getting Started

+First, set up your ElevenLabs API key:

+1. Sign up at [ElevenLabs](https://elevenlabs.io/) and get your API key from the profile settings.
+2. Create a `.env.local` file in the root of your project (or edit if already created).
+3. Add your API key: `ELEVENLABS_API_KEY=your_api_key_here`

-First, run the development server:
+Then, run the development server:

 ```bash
 npm run dev